decent-chat/decent/docs/api.md

   "id": ID,
   "channelID": ID,

+  // The message type.
+See below
+  "type": string,

   // The content of the message
   "text": string,

-  // The author's details, at the time of creation "authorID": ID,
+  // The author's details, at the time of creation;
+  // if message.type = "system" these will all be null.
+  "authorID": ID,
   "authorUsername": Name,
   "authorAvatarURL": string,